ashnarayan13/FlexLabelTool/README.md

 set `--choice` to 3 for Pascal VOC format with XML output

 Do not press back when using `--choice` 1 and 3 as they are not converted back to x y coordinates to display and hence will delete the labels

+The `--classes` parameter needs a text file with the class names.
+It picks up the class name to add to the XML.

 ## Acknowledgements